linkyard/scenarios-for-issue/README.md

 * adding custom fields to the JIRA instance: `atlassian-connect.json`
 * using the JIRA REST API from our server: `jira-connector.js`
 * using the JIRA REST API from the webbrowser: `getProjectProperty` in `js/project-config.js`
-* using the bitbucket REST API from the server: `bitbucket-connector.js`
+* using the bitbucket REST API from the server: `bitbucket-connector.js` / github REST API `github-connector.js`
 * calling our server from the browser
   * server part: `encrypt` in `routes/project-config.js`
   * client part: